brnzhg/shellsweeper/README.md

 * multi-mine or traditional single-mine
 * different "adjacency" conditions
 * different shaped boards (must be representative functor, have a Hashable index)
+* different "marking" schemes (mark with different colors and numbers)